-If you’ve ever dreamed of leaving a large company to hang your own shingle, you are not alone.
+If you’ve ever dreamed of leaving a large company to start your own business, you are not alone.
 Similarly, thousands of entrepreneurs and people working for one-man shops decide each year that they’d like to work for larger organizations.

 Don’t panic if you find you need to change your career.
-It may take some work, but you’re up for it.
+It may take some work as you sort through job posts, write cover letters, and pursue your dream job, but you’re up for it.